Dave Taylor (rugby league): Central Queensland Capras

 On 1 February 2018, it was announced that Taylor had been signed by the Rockhampton-based QRL team, the Central Queensland Capras on a two-year deal to play in the Intrust Super Cup competition.
 The Capras decision to sign Taylor was described by the media as him being handed a lifeline and an opportunity for him to get his playing career back on track.
 Upon signing with the Capras, Taylor claimed a couple of NRL sides were interested in signing him but he had declined their interest, preferring to return home.
 However, Taylor said that despite his reluctance to re-enter the NRL, the Capras had indicated that they would be prepared to release him from his contract if an opportunity arose for him to join another NRL club during his time at the Capras.

 On 13 August 2018, television personality Erin Molan was slammed by fans and the media for fat shaming Taylor during a segment on the Sunday Footy Show.
-Molan was forced to apologize to Taylor the following day taking to Twitter to say “(I’m) absolutely appalled by this", she wrote.
+Molan was forced to apologise to Taylor the following day taking to Twitter to say “(I’m) absolutely appalled by this", she wrote.
 "Unreservedly apologise on behalf of the show to Dave Taylor.
 The panel were expecting the vision to show a gun try or a big hit as our gutsy play.
 There was no malice or intent to offend but that doesn’t matter.
 We are sorry".

 On 20 June 2019, Taylor retired from rugby league, having played 22 games over one and a half seasons for the Capras.